lvgl/lvgl/docs/CONTRIBUTING.md

 After a discussion we figure out the specification of the new feature and the technical details/implementation possibilities.
 With the knowledge of how to do it somebody can implement the new feature.

-The new feature should be in a new branch.

 Keep in mind if you wouldn't like to do the implementation there is no guarantee that it will be ready in the new future.
 However if you would like to force it, take a look at this page: [Feature request service](http://www.gl.littlev.hu/services#feature)

 ## How to implement a feature?
 In [docs/TODO_MINOR.md](https://github.com/littlevgl/lvgl/blob/master/docs/TODO_MINOR.md) and [docs/TODO_PATCH.md](https://github.com/littlevgl/lvgl/blob/master/docs/TODO_PATCH.md) you can see some ideas which are waiting for somebody to realize them!
 If want to deal with a feature from this files, please start an issue and discusse the details.

+The new feature should be in a new branch.

 ## Styling guide

-### Git Commit Messages
-* Use the present tense ("Add feature" not "Added feature")
-* Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
-* Limit the first line to 72 characters or less
-* Reference issues and pull requests liberally after the first line

 ### File format
 Use [misc/templ/templ.c](https://github.com/littlevgl/misc/blob/master/templ/templ.c) and [misc/templ/templ.h](https://github.com/littlevgl/misc/blob/master/templ/templ.h)